airtai/faststream/.faststream_gen/getting-started/config/index.md

 settings = Settings()
     ```

-Then, when you create an instance of that `Settings` class (in this case, in the `settings` object), Pydantic will read the environment variables in a case-insensitive way, so, an upper-case variable `APP_NAME` will still be read for the attribute `app_name`.
+When you create an instance of that `Settings` class (in this case, in the `settings` object), Pydantic will read the environment variables in a case-insensitive way.
+For example, an upper-case variable `APP_NAME` will still be read for the attribute `app_name`.

-Next it will convert and validate the data.
-So, when you use that `settings` object, you will have data of the type you declared (e.g. `items_per_user` will be an `int`).
+It will also convert and validate the data, so when you use that `settings` object, you will have data of the type you declared (e.g. `items_per_user` will be an `int`).

-### Use the `settings`
+### Using the `settings`

-Then you can use the new `settings` object in your application:
+Now you can use the new `settings` object in your application:

 ```python linenums='1' hl_lines="3 9 14" title="serve.py"
 import os